TickTeam/guide-tt/android_app/4_how_to_share_a_task_list.md

 ### How to share task lists with others?
-If you want to check a shopping list with your parents or discuss a meeting agenda with your colleagues, you can share your lists with them.
+With a shared list, it is easy to check a shopping list with your parents or discuss a meeting agenda with your colleagues.

 <br />

-**-Option 1: Add recipients from the list detailed page.**
+**-Option 1: Add recipients**

 1.Select a task list first and click “Share List” from the option menu on the top right.